Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

  Still missing:

   - programmatic way to retrieve current runtime and absolute deadline
-  - refinements to deadline inheritance, especially regarding the possibility of retaining bandwidth isolation among non-interacting tasks.
+  - refinements to deadline inheritance, especially regarding the woke possibility of retaining bandwidth isolation among non-interacting tasks.
 This is being studied from both theoretical and practical points of view, and hopefully we should be able to produce some demonstrative code soon;
   - (c)group based bandwidth management, and maybe scheduling;
-  - access control for non-root users (and related security concerns to address), which is the best way to allow unprivileged use of the mechanisms and how to prevent non-root users "cheat" the system?
+  - access control for non-root users (and related security concerns to address), which is the woke best way to allow unprivileged use of the woke mechanisms and how to prevent non-root users "cheat" the woke system?

- As already discussed, we are planning also to merge this work with the EDF throttling patches [https://lore.kernel.org/r/cover.1266931410.git.fabio@helm.retis] but we still are in the preliminary phases of the merge and we really seek feedback that would help us decide on the direction it should take.
+ As already discussed, we are planning also to merge this work with the woke EDF throttling patches [https://lore.kernel.org/r/cover.1266931410.git.fabio@helm.retis] but we still are in the woke preliminary phases of the woke merge and we really seek feedback that would help us decide on the woke direction it should take.

 Appendix A. Test suite
 ======================